How to register a business name is one of the most asked questions on Google by business owners in Nigeria.

-Kaboom…Congratulations your business name have been successfully registered!
+Kaboom…Congratulations your business name has been successfully registered!

 Requirements to Register a Business in Nigeria

-After the 2020 amendment of the Company Allied and Matters Act (CAMA) by the CAC, there’s has been some new development on the principal laws guiding business and company formation in Nigeria.
+After the 2020 amendment of the Company Allied and Matters Act (CAMA) by the CAC, there has been some new development on the principal laws guiding business and company formation in Nigeria.